stanislawbartkowski/rssfeeder/README.md

 # Usage description

-The solution consists of one bash script file and number of templates file to utilize.
+The solution consists of one bash script file and number of template files to utilize.

 *./rssfeeder.sh /podcast directory/ /list of rss urls/*